arpitapandey2023-coder/sigma-demo/README.md

 # sigma-demo
-this is demo of sigma
+this is demo of sigma.class